sonarventu/ISM/README.md

 https://doi.org/10.1016/j.physrep.2017.11.003

-The program simulates a system of polar active particles with spin alignment interactions, and subject to noise.
+The program simulates a 2-dimensional system of polar active particles ("flock") with spin alignment interactions, and subject to noise.
+It can be used in particular to study collective turns induced by an external perturbing field.

 It can be adjusted to account for either metric or topological interactions (via a combination of Verlet list + cell list methods).
+Different boundary conditions (periodic or open) can be chosen.

 It runs on a single core, and uses Ciccotti/Vanden-Eijnden method for the integration of the coupled stochastic differential equations, as in